 - If you're worried about being a beginner in the language and completing the major, consider study abroad immersion programs such as the summer Rice-in-Germany course offered by the Center for Languages & Intercultural Communication.
 In one academic year and the first part of the following summer, you can complete two years' worth of German study with strong fluency, due to the well-organized in-country experience. - One of the stand-out capacities of the German Studies program is its focus on studying abroad in German-speaking countries.
 6 credit hours (2 courses) can be earned over the summer in a Rice-sponsored program with the University of Leipzig.
 Students in the Leipzig program typically have completed their second year and will consolidate their language over the summer in a language and culture program.
 In some cases, students will go to Leipzig after their third year of language for an independent study program.
-Other possibilities for year-long programs include Vienna
+Other possibilities for yearlong programs include Vienna and exchange programs with the Free University and Humboldt University, both in Berlin.

-- and exchange programs with the Free University and Humboldt University, both in Berlin.
-See this part of the department website for these and more study abroad opportunities: cultures.rice.edu. - You will see more courses taught in English in German Studies than in, for example, French Studies.
+- You will see more courses taught in English in German Studies than in, for example, French Studies.
 Courses taught in German can be less numerous than those taught in English.
 Take advantage of study abroad over the summer (or during a semester or academic year) to supplement your coursework in German. - Research in German Studies can take multiple forms.
-Often, faculty members will hold independent study courses in which students can codesign the course and pursue their own interests.
+Often, faculty members will hold independent study courses in which students can co-design the course and pursue their own interests.
 Additionally, students can do an internship or practicum in German-speaking countries, with funding and credit from the School of Humanities and/ or the department. - The Center for Languages & Intercultural Communication (CLIC) and the German Studies program host weekly German table lunches and a weekly coffee hour, where students are encouraged to come practice their German outside the classroom with other students of all levels.